secretstartups/handbook/job-families/people-ops/team-member-relations/index.html.md

 #### Team Member Relations Specialist Responsibilities

-* Responds to team members and leaders request for guidance and policy on a broad range of team member relation matters.
+* Responds to team members and leaders requests for guidance and policy on a broad range of team member relation matters.
-* Partners with People Business Partners , other teams and People leaders to ensure that Investigations/* Disciplinary processes are handled in a fair, timely manner consistent with local requirements including all documentation.
+* Partners with People Business Partners, other teams and People leaders to ensure that Investigations/Disciplinary processes are handled in a fair, timely manner consistent with local requirements including all required documentation.
-* Provides Team Member Relations support, thought partnership, and coaching for all team members and levels of management in the organization on issues including absenteeism, performance, conduct and harassment.
+* Provides Team Member Relations support, thought partnership, and coaching to all team members and levels of management in the organization on issues including absenteeism, performance, conduct and alleged harassment.
 * Partners with Legal and People Compliance to ensure compliance with policies, practices and applicable employment legislation.
 * Balance a broad range of tasks including the interpretation and development of policies and procedures, facilitating training on key Team Member Relations issues, and contributing to the development and implementation of Team Member Relations programs based on line of business goals and People Group strategy.
 * Identifies process improvement opportunities and policy gaps.
+* Provides project management expertise while implementing new policies, programs or regulations.

 #### Team Member Relations Specialist Requirements

-* Effective communication and problem solving skills.
+* Strong verbal and written communication and problem solving skills.
-* Must exercise confidentiality and discretion in dealing with sensitive, complex and time sensitive employment matters
+* Must exercise confidentiality and discretion in dealing with sensitive, complex and time sensitive employment matters.
-* Demonstrates empathy and experience driving inclusive culture.
+* Demonstrates empathy and facilitates conflict resolution situations.
-* Minimum of 2 year global experience managing team member relation cases.
+* Minimum of 2 years global experience managing team member relation cases.
-* Demonstrated solid judgement and experience assisting risk relative to the business.
+* Demonstrates solid judgement and experience assessing risk relative to the business.
-* Experience learning and thriving in a constantly changing Global environment and to cultivate relationships across Global teams.
+* Experienced in learning and thriving in a constantly changing Global environment and able to cultivate relationships across Global teams.
-* Be a trusted adviser by providing consultation and resolution guidance to promote a positive GitLab culture.
+* Must be able to become a trusted adviser by providing consultation and resolution guidance to promote a positive GitLab culture.
-* Ability to use GitLab
+* Ability to use GitLab tools.
-* Aligns with GitLabs values
+* Aligns with GitLabs values.

 #### Team Member Relations Partner

-The Team Member Relations Partner reports to Director, People Ops.
+The Team Member Relations Partner reports to the Director, Team Member Relations

 #### Team Member Relations Partner Job Grade